-MSM: men who have sex with men STI: sexually transmitted infections including a substantial proportion of MSM.
-Figure 1 presents the geographical distribution of corresponding sentinel sites.
+MSM: men who have sex with men STI: sexually transmitted infections

 Since 1993, residual sera from specimens obtained from patients of STI outpatient services and sent for syphilis serology have been sampled continuously and consecutively in all participating syphilis serology laboratories.
 The second inclusion of specimens obtained from the same individuals during the same calendar year was prevented by keeping a separate list of identifying information on individuals whose sera had already been included.
 All specimens were labelled only with information about the type of sentinel population, sampling period, sentinel site, gender and age group, frozen and stored at -20°C until testing.